ArturBarreto/books-fastapi/README.md

 # 📚 Books API (FastAPI)

 A **FastAPI** application for managing a collection of books with full **CRUD operations**.
-This project was built as part of a technical interview exercise at O|Tech.
+This project was built as part of a technical interview exercise at O|tech.

 ---